Abstracted-Labs/InvArch/INV4/Pallet_ips/README.md

 {
   "description": {
     "type": "string",
-    "description": "Description of the IP Set/idea as a whole.
+    "description": "Description of the IP Set as a whole.
 Markdown is supported."
   },
-  "industry": {
+  "category": {
     "type": "string",
+    "description": "A string citing the IP Set's category.
+Markdown is supported."
+  },
+  "sub_category": {
+    "type": "string",
-    "description": "A string citing the idea's related industry.
+    "description": "A string citing the IP Set's sub-category, relative to its primary category.
 Markdown is supported."
   },
   "attributes": {
     "type": "array",